Abyssal plain: Discovery

 As technology improved, measurement of depth, latitude and longitude became more precise and it became possible to collect more or less continuous sets of data points.
 This allowed researchers to draw accurate and detailed maps of large areas of the ocean floor.
 Use of a continuously recording fathometer enabled Tolstoy & Ewing in the summer of 1947 to identify and describe the first abyssal plain.
 This plain, south of Newfoundland, is now known as the Sohm Abyssal Plain.
 Following this discovery many other examples were found in all the oceans.

 The Challenger Deep is the deepest surveyed point of all of Earth's oceans; it is at the south end of the Mariana Trench near the Mariana Islands group.
 The depression is named after HMS Challenger, whose researchers made the first recordings of its depth on 23 March 1875 at station 225.
-The reported depth was 4,475 fathoms (8184 meters) based on two separate soundings.
-On 1 June 2009, sonar mapping of the Challenger Deep by the Simrad EM120 multibeam sonar bathymetry system aboard the R/V Kilo Moana indicated a maximum depth of 10971 meters (6.82 miles).
-The sonar system uses phase and amplitude bottom detection, with an accuracy of better than 0.2% of water depth (this is an error of about 22 meters at this depth).
+The reported depth was 4,475 fathoms (8184 m) based on two separate soundings.
+On 1 June 2009, sonar mapping of the Challenger Deep by the Simrad EM120 multibeam sonar bathymetry system aboard the R/V Kilo Moana indicated a maximum depth of 10,971 m (6.82 miles).
+The sonar system uses phase and amplitude bottom detection, with an accuracy of better than 0.2% of water depth (an error of about 22 m at this depth).

 Terrain features

 Hydrothermal vents

 In this phase diagram, the green dotted line illustrates the anomalous behavior of water.
 The solid green line marks the melting point and the blue line the boiling point, showing how they vary with pressure.

 A rare but important terrain feature found in the bathyal, abyssal and hadal zones is the hydrothermal vent.
-In contrast to the approximately 2 °C ambient water temperature at these depths, water emerges from these vents at temperatures ranging from 60 °C up to as high as 464 °C. Due to the high barometric pressure at these depths, water may exist in either its liquid form or as a supercritical fluid at such temperatures.
+In contrast to the approximately 2 °C ambient water temperature at these depths, water emerges from these vents at temperatures ranging from 60 °C up to as high as 464 °C. Due to the high hydrostatic pressure at these depths, water may exist in either its liquid form or as a supercritical fluid at such temperatures.

-At a barometric pressure of 218 atmospheres, the critical point of water is 375 °C. At a depth of 3,000 meters, the barometric pressure of sea water is more than 300 atmospheres (as salt water is denser than fresh water).
+At a hydrostatic pressure of 218 atmospheres, the critical point of water is 375 °C. At a depth of 3,000 m, the hydrostatic pressure of sea water is more than 300 atmospheres (as salt water is denser than fresh water).
 At this depth and pressure, seawater becomes supercritical at a temperature of 407 °C (see image).
 However the increase in salinity at this depth pushes the water closer to its critical point.
 Thus, water emerging from the hottest parts of some hydrothermal vents, black smokers and submarine volcanoes can be a supercritical fluid, possessing physical properties between those of a gas and those of a liquid.